skolenik/svyset_manifesto/README.md

 7. **(Bonus) What kinds of references are provided?**
-There are references to standard textbooks on complex survey design, and references to other documents on the ESS website, with more detailed documentation
+There are references to standard textbooks on complex survey design, and references to other documents on the ESS website, with more detailed documentation.

 **Score**: 2/5